Emmely2008/Sitecore_10_NET_Developer_Certification_Exam/README.md

-# Developing with the ASP.NET Core Rendering SDK
+# Chapt 11: Developing with the ASP.NET Core Rendering SDK

 ## Single 1: Explore the component creation environment
 ### Tutorial: Sitecore using Docker containers